-(year over year) during in May and June, but then started to increase again in July with a 5% increase over July 2014.
+(year over year) during in May and June, started to increase again in July with a 5% increase over July 2014, and then declined again in August.
 The next few months of contract activity will provide excellent insight into what we should expect later this Fall for the pace of closed sales.